Catherine Ndereba

-Catherine Nyambura Ndereba (born 21 July 1972) is a Kenyan marathon runner.
-She has twice won the marathon at the World Championships in Athletics and won silver medals at the Summer Olympic Games in 2004 and 2008.
-She is also a four-time winner of the Boston Marathon.
-Ndereba broke the women's marathon world record in 2001, running 2:18:47 at the Chicago Marathon.
+Catherine Nyambura Ndereba (born 21 July 1972) is a retired Kenyan marathon runner.
+Between 2003 and 2008, she finished in the top two in five successive global championship marathons.
+Ndereba has twice won the marathon at the World Championships in Athletics and won silver medals at the Summer Olympic Games in 2004 and 2008, becoming Kenya's first female multi-medalist.
+She is also a four-time winner of the Boston Marathon and a two-time winner of the Chicago Marathon.
+It was at the latter in 2001 that she broke the women's marathon world record with a time of 2:18:47.

-In 2008, Ndereba was described by Chicago Tribune sportswriter Philip Hersh as the greatest women's marathoner of all time.
+She retired in 2012 having been described by the Chicago Tribune as the greatest women's marathoner of all time.

 Career

-Ndereba is from Gatunganga in Nyeri District, and went to Ngorano Secondary School where she pursued her running career.
+Ndereba comes from Gatunganga in Nyeri District, and went to Ngorano Secondary School where she pursued her running career.
 In 1994, she was recruited into its athletics program by the Kenya Prisons Service.
 Ndereba was awarded the 2004 and 2005 Kenyan Sportswoman of the Year awards.
 She was awarded the Order of the Golden Warrior by President Mwai Kibaki in 2005.

+Ndereba is a four time Boston Marathon winner between 2000 and 2005.

 Ndereba finished seventh at the 2009 London Marathon, equalling Katrin Dorre's record of 21 sub-2:30 hours marathons.
 She placed third at the Yokohama Women's Marathon later that year, finishing the course in a time of 2:29:13 hours.
 She did not finish another marathon race until October 2011, when she crossed the line in 2:30:14 hours for third at the Beijing Marathon.